walisc/WPSelenium/README.md

 ## WordPress Support

 WPSelenium comes with inbuilt support for WordPress sites.
-This is particularly useful when building custom plugins or themes that might requuire UI testing.
+This is particularly useful when building custom plugins or themes that might require UI testing.
 Please see [documentation site](http://wpselenium.devchid.com/) for more details.

 ## Documentation